angharadstell/global_n2o_inversion/README.md

 ## Running GEOSChem
-You won't be able to run any of this without the emissions / observations/ raw GEOSChem output.
+You won't be able to run any of this without the emissions / observations / raw GEOSChem output.
 ### Make emissions
 1. Make your global emissions for 1970-2020 (run n2o_inv/emissions/combine_ems.py)
 2. Split into regional basis functions (run n2o_inv/emissions/ems_tagged.py)
 3. Create a series of perturbed emissions for the time period of interest (run n2o_inv/emissions/perturb_ems.py)
+4. Work out the starting mole fractions for different regions based on the ratio of the emissions in the spinup (run n2o_inv/emissions/ems_ratio.py)

 ### Make observations
 1. Format the AGAGE observations to look like obspack (run n2o_inv/obs/agage_obs.py)